Snyder Academic Center

 All our programs are accredited by the Higher Learning Commission.

-Our biomedical, computer, electrical and mechanical engineering programs are ABET accredited, which is the top accreditation an engineering program can achieve.
+The following engineering programs are ABET accredited, which is the top accreditation an engineering program can achieve.

 Indiana Tech has also been designated as a National Center of Academic Excellence in Cyber Defense by the National Security Agency and the Department of Homeland Security.
 Only six schools in the state of Indiana have received this designation.